-Resignation is when an employee ends their employment contract.
+Resignation is the process of an employee ending their employment contract.
 You might also call it 'resigning', 'quitting your job', or 'handing in your notice'.

-If you want to resign because of a problem at work, you might be able to get help to solve the problem.
+If you're considering resigning because of a problem at work, remember that you might be able to resolve it in a different way.

 - how much holiday you've taken